kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

  Similar to goals, a to-do list is like a guide to remind you what you need to.
 The actual task isn't done until you translate the to-do list to an action. <br />

+ ## Differences between GTD and Make Time <br />
+ 1) Make Time is really a focusing system to figuire out what matters.
+It mainly provides tools to avoid distractions and build energy to your system.
+GTD however, is more of a system that you have to follow to enjoy its benefits.
+Make Time is not an organisational system.
+It's more of a tool. <br />

+ - Don't get trapped in finding the perfect productivity system.